dgaydukov/react-quickstart/README.md

 ### How to work

 This project is very versatile.
-First of all, you can run this project as node instance or as webpack-dev-server instance
+First of all you have 2 web servers
+* Node.js server that use webpack compiler to watch file changes, and [SSE](https://www.npmjs.com/package/server-sent-events) for page reloading
+* Webpack server, use [webpack-dev-server](https://www.npmjs.com/package/webpack-dev-server) for recompile and [HMR](https://webpack.github.io/docs/hot-module-replacement-with-webpack.html) for page reload
+You should choose which scenario fits best for you

 ### Built With